Trent Kowalik

-Trent Matthias Kowalik (born February 22, 1995) is an American actor, singer and dancer.
+Trent Matthias Kowalik (born February 22, 1995) is an American actor, singer, dancer, and music producer.
 After making his theatrical debut as Billy in 2007 in the West End production of Billy Elliot the Musical, he went on to co-originate the same role in the 2008 Broadway production.
 Along with the two other boys playing Billy, he earned a Tony Award for Best Actor in a Leading Role in a Musical, becoming the youngest winner in that category.

 Early life and education

 Kowalik was born in Wantagh, New York, the son of Lauretta (née Splescia), an organist and pianist at St. Raphael's Roman Catholic Church in East Meadow, New York, and Michael Kowalik, a surveyor.
 He has three older sisters.
 He started dance lessons at the age of three at Dorothy's School of Dance in Bellmore, New York.
 At age four, he began instruction in Irish dancing.
 At age six, he was competing at the highest level, Open Championship.
 He danced with the Inishfree School of Irish Dance.

 In April 2006, at age 11, Kowalik won the youngest male age group of the World Irish Dancing Championship (Oireachtas Rince na Cruinne) in Belfast.
 He is a five-time undefeated North American Champion and a World Champion.
 He holds multiple national titles in Scotland, England, and Ireland, and continues to study ballet, tap, jazz, and lyrical dance.
 He graduated from The Jacqueline Kennedy Onassis School–Pre-Professional Division American Ballet Theatre in 2013.
 He graduated from Princeton University in June 2018.
 He was a member of student dance groups Princeton University Ballet and BodyHype Dance Company.